-Subterranean termites are the most common species of termites in most places in the U.S. In states like California and Florida, drywood termites are just as prevalent as subterranean termites.
+Subterranean termites are the most common species of termites in most places in the U.S. - they are found in every state except Alaska.
+In states like California and Florida, drywood termites are just as prevalent as subterranean termites.

 Termites consume cellulose material.
 They will feed on anything that contains cellulose.
 Most homes are constructed of conventional lumber that contain cellulose.
 Termites have also been known to feed on cardboard, paper, cotton shirts or anything that contains cellulose as a food source.